joe-engalan/VMKata/README.md

 Dispense product if there is enough money
 Display THANK YOU when products are dispensed
-After dispensing, subsequent Displays will revert to normal behavior
+After dispensing, subsequent Displays will revert to normal behavior Add coins to the coin bank when item is dispensed <-- My decision Add the concept of a saved message that is displayed once.
+Add a coin bank for making change